Take the Trouble to Learn and They Are a Pleasure to Breed

 The shedding process or molting, characterizes a growing violin mantis, and the just hatched nymph is the Ist Instar, and moves up an Instar with every molt.
 The symptoms of an upcoming molt are, inactivity, fasting and assuming a molting posture.

-These amazing violin mantises are not for a novice hobbyist, as they demand a lot of care for a successful domestic breeding.
+These amazing violin mantises are not for a novice hobbyist, as they demand a lot of care for successful domestic breeding.
 However, if you are willing to take the trouble to learn about them and their habits, including proper feeding and maintenance, they are a pleasure to breed.